 Jim: At that moment.

-Carey: –at that moment.
-But the point I’m making is, it talks about how, you know, the grandparents, the inheritance that they have received from their parents as well, but then what they would leave.
+Carey: At that moment.
+But the point I’m making is it talks about how, you know, the grandparents, the inheritance that they have received from their parents as well, but then what they would leave.
 And so, he made an investment.
 I’m an African-American gentleman.
-I’m so proud, because they talk about how messed up our families are, but here it was, none of us ever met granddad, but we heard how great a preacher he is, but bottom line is, he did something that’s biblical, even as we look at Psalm 78, and he did something that was biblical, naturally living it out.
-He made investments, even back then, before there was Larry Burkett, Howard Dayton, and all of our great people that really help us today, but it’s not rocket science; it’s in the Bible.
+I’m so proud, because they talk about how messed up our families are, but here it was, none of us ever met Granddad, but we heard how great a preacher he is, but bottom line is he did something that’s Biblical, even as we look at Psalm 78, and he did something that was Biblical, and actually living it out.
+He made investments.
+Even back then, before there was Larry Burkett, Howard Dayton, and all of our great people that really help us today.
+But it’s not rocket science.
+It’s in the Bible.

-Carey: We must be intentional.
+Carey: I do believe this, though, Biblically of how God made us.
+I look at my grandchildren and I ask them the questions like, “So who is your dad’s dad?
+Who is your mom’s mom?”
+And you are asking them questions and you get answers.
+But Melanie and I – and I believe all grandparents – we must be intentional.
 We must focus ourselves, even when they have their phones.
-Don’t belittle them.
-Lay down all the laws, but make it so exciting and with such great depth that they want to get to know you, and that comes through asking questions, you giving them rewards and things.
+Don’t belittle them, lay down all the laws.
+But make it so exciting and with such great depth that they want to get to know you, and that comes through asking questions, you giving them rewards and things.
 And I’m finding out my spirit is deeper and better now with my grandchildren than I was with my children.

 Jim: Carey, a lot of grandfathers may have the goal of relaxing and playing golf and enjoying entertainment later in life.
 How do you become intentional as a grandfather when the grandkids come to visit?

-Jim: And we’d come over and we’d sit there and he would just take everybody on in checkers. including me, the little 5-year-old.
+Jim: And we’d come over and we’d sit there, and he would just take everybody on in checkers, including me, the little 5-year-old.
 You know he taught me how to play checkers.
-I’m sure he lost on purpose a couple of times (Laughter) just to build me up.
-But that’s what a grandparent does, especially a grandfather–
+I’m sure he lost on purpose a couple of times…

 Jim: He’s chilling all day.